 We’ll Take Care of the Entity Search.

-See if your proposed business name is already in use
+We’ll tell you if your business name is available in your state.

 Every business formed in your state must have a unique business name.
 This name cannot be similar to any other business name in the state.